 This step in the process takes about three to six months to complete.
 Here, the implant and surrounding bone will fuse together.
 Essentially, the implant will be combined with the bone.
 This is what makes the implant strong and stable enough to support the new teeth or tooth.

 Once the implants are fully fused with the surrounding bone, a small metal piece will be attached to the implants.
 The abutment is responsible for connecting the prosthesis to the dental implants.

 Attaching the Dental Prosthesis

 The last step in the process involves attaching the dental prosthesis.
-This will be a dental crown if you are missing a single tooth, a dental bridge if you are missing several teeth in a row, or a denture if you are missing full arch of teeth.
-Once the false teeth or tooth is attached, you can enjoy your brand new smile!
+This will be a dental crown if you are missing a single tooth, a dental bridge if you are missing several teeth in a row, or a denture if you are missing a full arch of teeth.
+Once the false teeth or tooth is attached, you can enjoy your brand-new smile!

 How long will the dental implant process take?

 This time frame will vary for each patient.
 Generally speaking, it should take between six and nine months.
 However, there are many factors that could make it take much longer.
-Some people may need to build back up their jaw bone if they have suffered from bone loss.
+Some people may need to build back up their jawbone if they have suffered from bone loss.
 Others may need extractions or other dental treatments.
-In these cases, the patient may require time to heal before the dental implants can be surgically placed.
+In these cases, the patient may require healing time before the dental implants can be surgically placed.
 For some, the entire process can take up to a year.

 Is the dental implant process painful?

 For the most part, the implant process is painless.
 The surgery to insert the implant posts into the jaw bone will be completed under local or general anesthesia.
 You will not be able to feel pain during the surgery.
 However, when the anesthesia wears off, you will experience some discomfort since it is considered an invasive procedure.
 You should feel pretty comfortable during the rest of the steps in the process.

 Schedule An Appointment Today